An arthroplasty is a joint joint replacement, such as a total or partial knee replacement.

 How long does it take to recover from a knee replacement?

-Every patient will be different, and age and fitness will be factors.
 Muscle weakness and contraction may delay recovery.
 Usually patients are encouraged to bear weight very early, but full recovery may take many months.

-It is not so much actual age but biological age that affects decision-making.
+When it comes to age, it is not so much actual age but biological age that affects decision-making.
 The key issue is that the artificial materials are subject to wear and tear, and most joint replacements only last for a decade or so and have to be replaced.
 So the surgeon avoids doing this procedure in the younger patient to avoid revision surgery.

 Back to top